SHIBUY.A. × WATCH

 The Shibuya Station area once boasted a vibrant culture of "standing soba" and "eki soba."
 Examples include the original Fuji Soba (closed in 2016) located along Bunkamura Street across from Shibuya 109, Kawakei (closed in 2015) under the JR tracks, Ajisai Chaya 1st and 2nd Outer and Inner Tracks (closed in 2016) on the JR platform, and Irorian Kiraku (formerly Buya) in the basement of the Hachiko Exit (closed in 2013?).
 Stopping by for a quick and affordable soba on your commute to work or school offered a sense of security.
 However, with the recent rise of cafes and international restaurants, soba restaurants have become less prominent.
 Udon noodle shops have emerged to fill the void, dramatically transforming Shibuya's noodle scene.

 Amidst all this, the long-loved Honke Shibusoba has made a comeback.
-It was once located at the bottom of a grand staircase after exiting the central ticket gates of the Tokyu Line and was beloved by many commuters and students, but closed in 2021 due to the redevelopment of Shibuya Station.
+It was once located at the bottom of a grand staircase after exiting the central ticket gates of the Tokyu Line, and was beloved by many commuters and students.
+However, it closed in 2020 due to the redevelopment of Shibuya Station.
 Many expressed their regret at the time.
 Then, on September 14th of this month, Shibusoba opened a new store in Dogenzaka for the first time in five years.

 Unfortunately, the new store is not located inside the station, but is a street-front store at the foot of Dogenzaka, but is conveniently located near the station.
 It consists of two floors, the first and second floors, with a U-shaped counter with 12 seats, a cash register and kitchen on the first floor, and 26 seats on the second floor.
 The unique ordering method of calling out "ka-ki-agee" into a microphone is a deliberate remnant of the days when it was a soba restaurant in the station.
 At the same time, the store has made modern innovations while preserving tradition, such as introducing an English menu and expanding its selection to cater to health-conscious customers, creating an atmosphere that is welcoming to women and foreign tourists.
 Immediately after its opening, it has been attracting attention on social media, with comments such as "unchanging deliciousness filling the five-year gap."